Stuycs-K/finalproject-10-lim-benjamin-lei-jady/DEVLOG-Jady.md

 ### 2025-05-20 - Studying the Original
 ran linpeas on softdev digital ocean vm to see the full output of a particularly questionably secured server running machine.
 figure out colors for a bash script

+### 2025-05-20 - Studying the Original
+try to get specific words to be colored within text.